HibaAbdo/Level_Up2/README.md

 A React front end interacts with two Spring Boot services.
 All services store data in an in‑memory H2 database so the application can run locally with almost no setup.

+> **Note:**
+> This project is currently under development.
+No production deployment or hosting configuration has been completed yet.
+All instructions in this README are intended for local development and testing only.
 ---

 ## Features